my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 -   watch out for your surroundings;
 -   very low clutch, very slow speed 2m/h, more control; slow is essential.
--   forward bay park to your right, need to <span style='color:chartreuse'>signal right</span>; reverse bay park to your left, it's ok to signal left, but not required;
+-   forward bay park to your right, need to <span style='color:#32CD32'>signal right</span>; reverse bay park to your left, it's ok to signal left, but not required;
     -   staring point is center to the opposite side of which side you are going;
 -   Do not pursue perfection.
     -   If already in the bay, just let it be if it is not in the center.